How to Get Screen Coordinates on Windows 11, macOS & For Designers / QA Testing

 Method 2: Online Tracker for Copy-Paste Workflows

-If you need to copy exact coordinates into a script or record a sequence of positions, a web tool is more practical than memorizing crosshair numbers.
+Need to copy coordinates into a script or log a sequence?
+A web tool beats squinting at crosshair numbers.

 - Open the Screen Coordinates Tool in Safari or Chrome.